Expanded Compulsory Coverage in Construction

 Existing private residence

-An existing private residence includes
+An existing private residence includes:

-• a house, condominium unit, apartment unit, or a private residence that is used seasonally or for recreational purposes, such as a cottage, and,
+• a house, condominium unit, apartment unit or a private residence that is used seasonally or for recreational purposes, such as a cottage, and

-• any structures that are normally incidental or subordinate to the private residence, situated on the same site, and used exclusively for non-commercial purposes.
-These include such structures as garages, sheds, fences, or swimming pools.
+• any structures that are normally incidental or subordinate to the private residence, situated on the same site and used exclusively for non-commercial purposes.
+These include such structures as garages, sheds, fences or swimming pools.

 Family member defined

-A member of a person’s family means
+A member of a person’s family means:

-(a) the person’s spouse,
+(a) the person’s spouse

-(b) the person’s child or grandchild,
+(b) the person’s child or grandchild

-(c) the person’s parent, grandparent, father-in-law or mother-in-law,
+(c) the person’s parent, grandparent, parent-in-law

 (d) the person’s sibling, or